 Begin by standing with feet apart, bent over at about 90 degrees, and with a dumbbell in each hand, palms facing each other.
 Your arms should be perpendicular to the ground, with elbows slightly bent.

 Now, raise the dumbbells laterally, and as you do so tilt your hands forward.
 Make sure your elbows are fixed and your shoulders are contracted.
 Complete the movement, and lower the dumbbells slowly.

-This is an excellent exercise for building up your shoulders and your back.
+This is an excellent step for building up your full back and shoulder workout.

-The 6 exercises profiled here will help you to build larger shoulders and experience the many benefits of rigorous exercise.
+The 6 shoulder exercises for pain relief profiled here will help you build larger shoulders and experience the many benefits of rigorous exercise.

 Make sure to take the time to learn how to perform them correctly to avoid injury, and pace yourself carefully.